fatimaiqbal27/Underwater-Turbid-Image-Restoration-Using-Diffusion-Models/README.md

-Abstract—Underwater images often face challenges due to turbidity caused by suspended particles, leading to hazy and distorted visuals.
+Underwater images often face challenges due to turbidity caused by suspended particles, leading to hazy and distorted visuals.
 The lack of real-life underwater data also reduces the efficiency of trained models.
-This paper introduces a diffusion model-based denoising architecture to restore under water turbid images.
+This code introduces a diffusion model-based denoising architecture to restore under water turbid images.
 The method first quantifies the turbidity noise by optimizing the variance parameter using a dataset